Indirect speech with the imperfect

 Phrase déclarative (Statement)il a dit queLa mission est prioritaire.Il a dit que la mission était prioritaire.

 Question ouverte (Open question)il a demandé commence la mission ?
 (Where does the mission start?)Il a demandé où la mission commençait.
-(He asked where the mission was starting.)
+(He asked where the mission started.)

-Qu’est-ce que (What (object))ce queQu’est-ce que l’équipe prépare ?
+Qu’est-ce que (What (as the object))ce queQu’est-ce que l’équipe prépare ?
 (What is the team preparing?)Le chef a demandé ce que l’équipe préparait.
 (The manager asked what the team was preparing.)

-Qu’est-ce qui (What (subject))ce quiQu’est-ce qui bloque ?
-(What is blocking?)Elle a demandé ce qui bloquait la tâche.
+Qu’est-ce qui (What (as the subject))ce quiQu’est-ce qui bloque ?
+(What is blocking (things)?)Elle a demandé ce qui bloquait la tâche.
 (She asked what was blocking the task.)

 Exercise 1: Multiple choice